Yaroslav-Naft/Revista-Web-App/README.md

 <strong>App Description: </strong>
-An online movie database website using a movie api where a user can register for an account to login to rate, favourite, and review movies.
+An online movie database website using a movie api where <br> a user can register for an account to login to rate, favourite, and review movies.

 <details>